Given a string s

 return result

-As a marginal optimization, we can avoid two passes with our pointers by improving how we cache character occurences and update our pointers.
+As a marginal optimization, we can avoid two passes with our pointers by improving how we cache character occurrences and update our pointers.

 Tracking character counts in our hash map won't serve us anymore - instead, let's record the last index at which each character was encountered, so the left pointer can be updated in constant time.
 Thus when the right pointer finds a repeat, we simply update the left pointer to the position of the last occuring repeat (plus 1).